eclipse-edc/Virtual-Connector/docs/administration_api.md

 ![API Usage](./assets/roles_and_apis.svg)

-## Client UI
+## End-User UI

-The Client UI is used by employes of a company who are members of a dataspace.
-Architecturally, the Client UI communicates only with a UI Backend application.
+The End-User UI is used by employees of a company that is a participant in a dataspace.
+The End-User UI communicates only with a UI Backend application.
 This is a common pattern in modern web development.
 The only component exposed to the public internet is the UI Backend, and it is subject to scalability and security requirements of the user base.

-The Client UI implements use cases that revolve around a single participant.
-For example, it would display a list of a participant context's assets, their ongoing transfers, their contracts, policies etc. It may also implement features to update DID Documents, request credentials etc.
+The End-User UI implements use cases that revolve around a single participant.
+For example, it would display a list of a participant's assets, their ongoing transfers, their contracts, policies, etc. It may also implement features to update DID Documents, request credentials, etc.

-The Client UI and the UI Backend are **not** included in an EDC-V deployment and must be developed by each organisation that wants to run a dataspace individually.
-This UI is likely very specific to each dataspace, therefor the authentication mechanisms used between Client UI <-> UI Backend are out-of-scope for this document.
+The End-User UI and the UI Backend are **not** included in an EDC-V deployment and must be developed by each organization that wants to run a dataspace individually.
+This UI and the use cases it models are likely very specific to each dataspace, therefore, the authentication mechanisms used between End-User UI ↔ UI Backend are out-of-scope for this document.
 However, each physical user must be mapped onto a client with `role=participant` in EDC-V's identity provider.

 ### Communication paths and roles

-When it needs to manipulate tenant/participant data, the UI Backend communicates with the Connector Fabric Manager (CFM, a software component to create/delete participant contexts), using the CFM's API.
+When it needs to manipulate tenant/participant data, the UI Backend communicates with the provisioning system (a software component to create/delete participant contexts), using its API.

 In addition, when a user wants to make changes to their data (assets, policies, etc.) the UI Backend communicates with Administration APIs of EDC-V, using the `participant` role, again, acting on behalf of the logged-in user.

-## Connector Fabric Manager
+## Provisioning System

-As part of the onboarding process of a tenant/participant, the Connector Fabric Manager (CFM) communicates with the Administration APIs of EDC-V using the `provisioner` role.
+As part of the onboarding process of a tenant/participant, the Provisioning System communicates with the Administration APIs of EDC-V using the `provisioner` role.
 It **never** communicates directly with participant-context-specific resource APIs (recognizable by their URL path `/participants/{participantContextId}/some-resource`).

-The CFM does not interact on behalf of a participant-context, instead it always acts as `role=provisioner`, interacting with those parts of the Adminstration API, that are not participant-context-specific.
+The Provisioning System does not interact on behalf of a participant-context; instead it always acts as `role=provisioner`, interacting with those parts of the Administration API, that are not participant-context-specific.

 ## Operations UI

-The Operations UI (or ops UI) is intended for dataspace operators, who need to manage the infrastructure, where EDC-V is deployed.
-In many cases this will mean deploying, linking and managing multiple Kubernetes clusters ("cells"), dynamically scaling individual component workloads, provision additional compute resources etc.
+The Operations UI (or ops UI) is intended for dataspace operators, who need to manage the infrastructure where EDC-V is deployed.
+In many cases this will mean deploying, linking and managing multiple Kubernetes clusters ("cells"), dynamically scaling individual component workloads, provision additional compute resources, etc.

-The ops UI has no contact points with the Administration APIs of EDC-V. The authentication scheme between the Operations UI and its backend is out-of-scope for this document.
+The Operations UI has no contact points with the Administration APIs of EDC-V. The authentication scheme between the Operations UI and its backend is out-of-scope for this document.